 The Follicular Phase of the menstrual cycle is the time from the first day of the period through to ovulation.
 Part of this phase is the menstruation phase, which is when the bleeding occurs.
 After the bleed is over, the follicular phase is the time when follicle stimulating hormone (FSH) is released, stimulating the growth of 5-20 follicles.

-The developing follicles release a form of oestrogen called estradiol which stimulates the the lining of the uterus to grow and thicken.
+The developing follicles release a form of oestrogen called estradiol which stimulates the lining of the uterus to grow and thicken.
 This is preparing for the possible implantation of an egg and subsequent growth of a baby.

-The more estradiol produced, the thicker your uterine lining will be and the heavier your period will be, if there is no pregnancy.
+The more estradiol produced, the thicker your uterine lining will be and the heavier your period will be, if pregnancy does not occur.

 Estradiol is also responsible for the production of cervical fluid.
-Cervical fluid is produced in the lead up ovulation and is a sign of fertility.
+Cervical fluid is produced in the lead up to ovulation and is a sign of fertility.
 Cervical fluid is designed to keep sperm alive inside the otherwise acidic vagina for up to 5 days.
 If you want to learn more about fertility signs, you can click this link to read my previous post What is Fertility Awareness.

 The follicular phase culminates in one follicle (or two, in rarer instances – this is what causes fraternal twins if conception were to occur) becoming dominant and then finally rupturing and releasing an egg – this is ovulation!
 Ovulation is triggered by the luteinising hormone (LSH).